Astraflaneur/Astraflaneur/README.md

 # Hi, I'm Sagar 👋

-I’m an AI researcher working **continual learning, efficient deep learning, and quantum-inspired models**.
-My work blends **theory, algorithms, and systems** from information-theoretic continual learning to GPU-accelerated tensor methods.
+I’m an AI researcher working on **continual learning, efficient deep learning, and quantum-inspired models**.
+My focus is on information-theoretic continual learning and high-performance tensor methods on GPUs.

 ---